TuxMaster22/softmodvgames.github.io/_posts/2023-04-09-Full-WSL-Backup-Restore.md

 WSL needs three main features to work, these are:

-Hyper-V (Default Switch, WSL adapter)

-Virtual Machine Platform (Manage App Packages)
+**Hyper-V (Default Switch, WSL adapter), Virtual Machine Platform (Manage App Packages), WSL (Kernel Virtualization)**

-WSL (Kernel Virtualization)

-All of this can be done automatically with the following commands
+All those can be done automatically with the following commands

 Open Powershell as administrator,

-#Enables the feature
+Enable the feature
 ```powershell
 enable-WindowsOptionalFeature -Online -FeatureName Microsoft-Hyper-V -All
 enable-WindowsOptionalFeature -Online -NoRestart -All -Verbose -FeatureName VirtualMachinePlatform
 enable-WindowsOptionalFeature -Online -All -Verbose -FeatureName Microsoft-Windows-Subsystem-Linux
 ```

-##Reboot your machine
+Reboot your machine

 After the enablement of the subsystems, this will download and install WSL 2 kernel and install WSL 2 with Ubuntu 20.04, please replace this value with the required distribution